BRIDGES-AVATAR/pc3-catalog-webpage/content/softwares/stogen.md

 Other random number generators can also easily be included.
 A tool to compare their computational performance is provide in module `storng_check`.

-The result I obtain from this comparison is:
+The result obtained from this comparison is:

 ```
 We test 3 random number generators: